-Induction is a term used to describe any of a number of artificial methods, both medical and non-medical, for bringing on the start of labor.
+“Induction” is any of a number of artificial methods, both medical and non-medical, for bringing on the start of labor.
 According to the CDC the induction rate in the United States is around 23.3%.
 Reasons for induction can range from convenience or wanting to pick your baby’s birthday (elective inductions) to the prevention or remediation of life threatening complications (medically necessary inductions).
-By the end of this post you will: understand what induction is, who is induced, why, and how, alternatives, risks and outcomes (including the cascade of interventions), and common misconceptions.
+By the end of this post you will understand:

-As mentioned in the intro, there are many reasons for induction of labor.
+As mentioned, there are many reasons for induction of labor.

-- your baby is not descending in the birth canal
+- the baby is not descending in the birth canal

 - your placenta is partially or fully covering your cervix (placenta previa)